FlightControl-Master/slate/source/includes/Functional.CleanUp.md

 CleanUpTbilisi = CLEANUP:New( 'CLEAN Tbilisi', 150 )
 CleanUpKutaisi = CLEANUP:New( 'CLEAN Kutaisi', 600 )
 ```
+Creates the main object which is handling the cleaning of the debris within the given Zone Names.

 <h4> Parameters </h4>
 * [CLEANUP](#cleanup-class-)